Variation (music): History of variations

 Franz Schubert wrote five variation sets using his own lieder as themes.
 Amongst them is the slow movement of his string quartet Death and the Maiden D. 810, an intense set of variations on his somber lied (D. 531) of the same title.
 Schubert's Piano Quintet in A (The Trout, D. 667) likewise includes variations on his song The Trout D. 550.
 The second movement of the Fantasie in C major comprises a set of variations on Der Wanderer; indeed the work as a whole takes its popular name from the lied.

 In the Romantic era, the variation form was developed further.
 In 1824, Carl Czerny premiered his Variations for piano and orchestra on the Austrian National Hymn Gott erhalte Franz der Kaiser, Op.
 73. Frédéric Chopin wrote four sets for solo piano, and also the Variations on "La ci darem la mano" from Mozart's opera Don Giovanni, Op.
 2, for piano and orchestra (1827).
+Charles-Valentin Alkan wrote multiple variations in his early works.
 A further example of the form is Felix Mendelssohn's Variations sérieuses.

 Johannes Brahms wrote a number of sets of variations; some of them rely on themes by older composers, for example the Variations and Fugue on a Theme by Handel (1861; piano), and the Variations on a Theme by Haydn (1873; orchestra).
 The latter work is believed to be the first set of variations for orchestra alone that was a work in its own right, rather than part of a symphony, suite or other larger work.
 Karl Goldmark's Rustic Wedding Symphony (1875) starts out with a set of variations as its first movement.
 Antonín Dvořák's Symphonic Variations (1877) and Edward Elgar's Enigma Variations (1899) are other well-known examples.
 Anton Arensky's Variations on a Theme by Tchaikovsky (1894) is among his most popular compositions.